yAudit/reports/md/10-2023-DopexV2-CLAMM.md

 [`premiumAmount`](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2OptionPools.sol#L232) value is calculated using [the prime pool spot price](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2OptionPools.sol#L236).
 Spot price can be manipulated to pay a lower premium amount which would harm users that provided liquidity.
 Good design is to define `primePool` instead of using a user-provided pool for spot price.

 Contract owners have the option to [change the option pricing contract](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2OptionPools.sol#L805) which can change premium calculation if needed.
-Option pricing contracts were not in the scope of this audit so the math behind price manipulation for premium amounts cannot be verified.
+Option pricing contracts were not in the scope of this audit, so the math behind price manipulation for premium amounts cannot be verified.

 #### Impact